Nonye2K3/chia/Migrate-from-Keys.yaml-to-keychain.md

 1. Close the Chia program and make sure no servers are running in Task Manager/activity monitor
 2. Delete the ~/.chia/beta-1.0b6/ directory (This will not delete keys from keychain)
 3. Backup the ~/.chia/beta-1.0b5/config/keys.yaml
-4. Put the keys you want to migrate into ~/.chia/beta-1.0b5/config/keys.yaml
+4. Put the keys.yaml file that you want to migrate into ~/.chia/beta-1.0b5/config/keys.yaml
 5. Launch the Chia program again

 Note that only wallet_sk and pool_sks are migrated. sk_seed doesn't need to be migrated, as new plots are using a random key by default.
 The pool and wallet targets are generated when Chia starts.